eli-johnson-04/portfolio/pf/06-30-2024-Website-Revamp-For-The-Ark-Foundation.md

 - Producing technology to solve problems for local organizations
 - Project pitches, update presentations, and a final showcase
 - Concurrently taking courses on applications of software engineering and user experience design
+- Concentrating on the software development life cycle and Agile methods
-- Concentrating on SDLC, Agile methods, and comprehensive documentation of current knowledge, assessments and plans, and future goals
+- Heavy focus on composing comprehensive project and handoff documentation of current knowledge, assessments and plans, and future goals
 - Learning about UXD through the lens of the African perspective
 - Serving as a consultant to four other software teams
 - Instruction on incorporating AI into my workflow while avoiding parasitism